sipb/homeworld/docs/build.md

 To enter the build chroot, run:

-    $ ./enter-chroot.sh
+    $ ./build-chroot/enter.sh

-(Do not use enter-chroot-ci.sh; it is unstable and only for use in continuous integration environments.)
+(Do not use enter-ci.sh; it is unstable and only for use in continuous integration environments.)

 Now, launch the build and upload process: